carloausderwiesche/Lumino/README.md

 This project is part of the "Mobile Anwendungen" class in the study of computer science at the university for applied sciences in Berlin.

 ## Important
-For starting the app with Android 12 or above you have to allow "Nearby devices" under AppInfo -> App permissions
+For starting the app with Android 12 or above you have to allow "Nearby devices" under App Info -> App permissions